FlorianPein/clampSegGUI/README.md

 ### Method

 Radio buttons for selecting the idealization method.
-All three approaches $\operatorname{JSMURF}$, $\operatorname{JULES}$ and $\operatorname{HILDE}$ can assume homogeneous noise, but only $\operatorname{JSMURF}$ and $\operatorname{HILDE}$ allow for heterogeneous noise.
+All three approaches JSMURF, JULES and HILDE can assume homogeneous noise, but only JSMURF and HILDE allow for heterogeneous noise.
 Hence, there are five methods to choose from: `JSMURF (homogeneous noise)`, `JSMURF (heterogeneous noise)`, `JULES (homogeneous noise)`, `HILDE (homogeneous noise)` and `HILDE (heterogeneous noise)`.
-See Section II-B in `Review.pdf` to decide which method is suitable for a given dataset.
+See Section II-B in the [review paper](Review.pdf) to decide which method is suitable for a given dataset.

 ### Tuning parameters

 Which tuning parameters can be chosen depends on the selected method.
 All parameters can be tuned to achieve better idealizations under specific circumstances.
 We advise to leave the default parameters unchanged unless specific reasons exist.
-Further details are given in `Review.pdf`.
+Further details are given in the [review paper](Review.pdf).

 Similar to the *R* code, quantiles (critical values) are required to distinguish between events and noise.
 The quantiles are usually computed by Monte-Carlo simulations.
 Monte-Carlo simulations may take a while, depending on the size of the dataset and the number of repetitions it may even last up to a few hours.
 They are stored and loaded automatically in the background.
 Only at the first time (unless the R package `R.cache` was used before) the user is asked to confirm that a folder is created to store those computations permanently on the disk (they can be deleted at any time).
 If the user declines it, a temporary folder is used and Monte-Carlo simulations have to be computed the next time again.